FREQUENTLY ASKED QUESTIONS

 Hyperglycemia, or high blood sugar, occurs when there is too much glucose in the bloodstream.
 A number of factors can cause hyperglycemia in people with diabetes, including but not limited to lack of insulin, food that has been eaten, stress, illness, and hormones.
 Symptoms may include thirst, frequent urination, hunger, or fatigue.

 Severe hyperglycemia can result in a condition known as diabetic ketoacidosis (DKA), which may lead to coma, kidney failure, a problem with heart rhythm, heart attack, muscle breakdown (rhabdomyolysis), and in rare cases, death.
 Similar to severe hypoglycemia, severe hyperglycemia or DKA has significant costs to the person with diabetes and the healthcare system.
 By leveraging data and automation, Bigfoot automated insulin delivery solutions intend to significantly reduce the instances of severe hypoglycemia and its related costs.

 What is “time in range"?

 What is “automated insulin delivery"?

 “Automated insulin delivery” is the term we use at Bigfoot to describe how a system uses information about glucose to change the delivery of insulin to assist in reducing hypoglycemia and hyperglycemia, increasing time spent in a healthy, safe, target glucose range.
 Referred to in the media as an “artificial pancreas,” an automated insulin delivery system is not an implanted device and not a biological cure for diabetes.

 Are Bigfoot's solutions the same as the system that Bryan Mazlish created for his family?

-The investigational system in development at Bigfoot Biomedical is not the system that Bryan Mazlish created for his family.
-The Mazlish system was a proof-of-concept system that has inspired the work we do today, especially the real world experiences that Bryan’s wife and son have had while living with and wearing their system for over four years.
+Our insulin pump-based investigational system in development at Bigfoot Biomedical is not the system that Bryan Mazlish created for his family.
+The Mazlish system was a proof-of-concept system that has inspired the work we do today, especially the real world experiences that Bryan’s wife and son have had while living with and wearing their system for over five years.